-- Convince you spouse and kids that natural is better than manicured and leave the blowdryers, crimpers, straighteners and curlers at home.
+- Convince your spouse and kids that natural is better than manicured and leave the blowdryers, crimpers, straighteners, and curlers at home.
 Lots of time for primping after the trip

 - Essentially any device that uses electricity to heat is very inefficient so don’t plan to use them if not at the dock or running the generator.

 Water consumption is very personal but we used in-between 10 and 25 gallons a day, depending on whether we were passage making or anchored and swimming regularly.
 We all showered daily (navy shower) and did all washing in fresh water.
-We rinsed the dishes in salt water when were were economizing water and ever resorted to salt water showers with fresh water rinse on occasion.
+We rinsed the dishes in salt water when we were economizing water and ever resorted to saltwater showers with fresh water rinse on occasion.
 Other families used twice our consumption but this will vary from boat to boat.